 10 – Cruise around the city on a bike tour

-While each program differs slightly, some exploring Old Delhi, some New Delhi, and others a combination, you can typically expect these two-wheeled adventures to hit up landmarks like Jama Masjid (one of India’s largest mosques), Chandni Chowk (a bustling market crammed with food stalls, shops, and temples), Red Fort, Gandhi Smriti (where Mahatma Gandhi was assassinated), the Lodi art district, and the Qutab Minar victory tower.
+While each program differs slightly, some exploring Old Delhi, some New Delhi, and others a combination, you can typically expect these two-wheeled adventures to hit up landmarks like Jama Masjid (one of India’s largest mosques), Chandni Chowk (a bustling market crammed with food stalls, shops, and temples), Red Fort, Gandhi Smriti (where Mahatma Gandhi was assassinated), the Lodi art district and Lodi Garden, and the Qutab Minar victory tower.

 You’ll also get to try your hand at bargaining for spices in one of Chandni Chowk’s many wholesale markets, enjoy an authentic lunch at a local eaterie, and finish up with a cooling cup of lassi (a traditional yogurt drink) as you watch the world go by.